cmcntsh/presentation_ideas_resources/README.md

 * What is Scaled Agile Framework (SAFe) and why should my organization be using it?
 * Sample stakeholder meeting: Evaluating informatics curricula.
 * You can publish educational content on the web RIGHT NOW FOR FREE!
 Why do so many data science education resources deliver content using this tool?

+## Questions

+* When would I start?
+* What kind of a contract would it be?
+(12 month or something different?)
+* How many hours per week do successful new faculty typically work?